AMAN-ARABZADEH/Time/README.md

 The data you see are the time, temperature and latitude, and longitude.

 // https://developer.mozilla.org/
-//  API is take from below, you need to register for the API
+//  API is take from here, you need to register for the API
 // https://openweathermap.org/    <===== // API

 // https://www.latlong.net/